ItsJustAlexC/portfolio-website/README.md

 # portfolio-website
-A portfolio introducing me, and displaying my skills.
+A portfolio introducing myself, and my work.